 If this sounds familiar, take time to prioritize self-care.
 That can come in the form of an at-home spa day, spending time with people who make you feel beautiful, finding a sense of community with others who have hirsutism, and watching your favorite feel-good movies, amongst other things.

 Consult a Doctor

-Another thing to note is that, according to Kikam, sudden changes in hair growth patterns aren’t associated with normal developmental milestones—especially in adult women.
-So, if you’re thinking that maybe this sudden surge of thick coarse hair is just a phase, she says to head to a doctor before lingering further on that thought.
+Another thing to note is that, according to Dr. Kikam, sudden changes in hair growth patterns aren’t associated with normal developmental milestones—especially in adult women.
+So, if you’re thinking that maybe this sudden surge of thick, coarse hair is just a phase, she says to head to a doctor before lingering further on that thought.
 After all, even if you’re open to embracing your excessive facial and body hair, it helps to know what medical issues are churning within your body.

 Consider Treatment Options

 Once you’ve consulted with your doctor, they’ll likely point you in the direction of what they believe to be the best hirsutism treatment for you.
-According to Stephens, hirsutism can be treated with a combination of therapies, including laser hair removal, spironolactone, birth control pills, or Vaniqa (a topical prescription).
+According to Dr. Stephens, hirsutism can be treated with a combination of therapies, including laser hair removal, spironolactone, birth control pills, or Vaniqa (a topical prescription).

 However, since effective treatment depends on the underlying cause of the hirsutism, Dr. Kikam says it’s better to work with a doctor than try to self-diagnose at home with hirsutism treatments.

 Mihailidis J, Dermesropian R, Taxel P, Luthra P, Grant-Kels JM.
 Endocrine Evaluation of Hirsutism.
 Int J Womens Dermatol.
 2017;3(1 Suppl):S6-S10. doi:10.1016/j.ijwd.2017.02.007